openvinotoolkit/openvino/ngraph/python/BUILDING.md

  ### Configure and Build as a part of OpenVINO™ Toolkit on Linux and macOS

-The following section illustrates how to build and install OpenVINO™ in a workspace directory specified by the `${OPENVINO_BASEDIR}` variable.
+The following section illustrates how to build and install OpenVINO™ in a workspace directory using CMake.
+The workspace directory is specified by the `${OPENVINO_BASEDIR}` variable.
 Set this variable to a directory of your choice:

     export OPENVINO_BASEDIR=/path/to/my/workspace